Photoprotection: In humans

+Synthetic Melanocyte-stimulating hormone

+In the European Union and United States, afamelanotide is indicated for the prevention of phototoxicity in adults with erythropoietic protoporphyria.
+Afamelanotide is also being investigated as a method of photoprotection from in the treatment of polymorphous light eruption, actinic keratosis and squamous cell carcinoma (a form of skin cancer).

 Artificial melanin

 The cosmetic industry claims that the UV filter acts as an "artificial melanin".
 But those artificial substances used in sunscreens do not efficiently dissipate the energy of the UV photon as heat.
 Instead these substances have a very long excited state lifetime.
 In fact, the substances used in sunscreens are often used as photosensitizers in chemical reactions. (see Benzophenone).

 Oxybenzone, titanium oxide and octyl methoxycinnamate are photoprotective agents used in many sunscreens, providing broad-spectrum UV coverage, including UVB and short-wave UVA rays.